JuergenGutsch/blog/_source/_posts/2018-10-17-customizing-aspnetcore-08-modelbinders.md

 Please follow the [introduction post of this series]({% post_url customizing-aspnetcore-series.md %}) to find additional customizing topics I will write about.

-In the next part I will show you what you can do with ActionFilters: Customizing ASP.NET Core Part 09: ActionFilter (not yet done)
+In the next part I will show you what you can do with ActionFilters: [Customizing ASP.NET Core Part 09: ActionFilter]({% post_url customizing-aspnetcore-09-actionfilters.md %})